kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_attest_pullrequest_gitlab.md

 ## Synopsis

 Report a Gitlab merge request attestation to an artifact or a trail in a Kosli flow.
-It checks if a merge request exists for the artifact (based on its git commit) and reports the merge request evidence to the artifact in Kosli.
+It checks if a merge request exists for the artifact (based on its git commit) and reports the merge request attestation to the artifact in Kosli.
 The artifact SHA256 fingerprint is calculated (based on --artifact-type flag) or alternatively it can be provided directly (with --fingerprint flag).

 ```shell